Algebraic power scaling in a slowly-quenched bosonic quantum battery: Introduction

 A wide variety of quantum battery models have been introduced in the literature, for instance in Refs.~\citep{ferraro2018high,andolina2018charger,farina2019charger,ukhtary2023high,downing2023quantum,downing2024hyperbolic,downing2024energetics,downing2021exceptional,downing2024two,downing2025energy}.
 These models typically consider interacting systems where either the charger or the battery is composed of spins or bosonic oscillators.
 In spin-based batteries, interactions between battery units can lead to superextensive scaling of power ($N^{\alpha>1}$) in the number of battery units $N$, as demonstrated in Sachdev-Ye-Kitaev~\cite{rossini2020quantum,rosa2020ultra,francica2024quantum,romero2025scrambling,divi2025sachdev} and finite Dicke~\cite{campaioli2024colloquium,ferraro2018high,crescente2020charging,crescente2020ultrafast,dou2022extended} quantum batteries.
 This so-called quantum power advantage represents a speed-up in optimal charging time compared to parallel charging, where $\alpha=1$.
 However, spin batteries can only store a limited amount of energy since they have bounded energy levels, whereas oscillator energies are unbounded from above.

 Despite their apparent advantage, the existing oscillator quantum battery models are suboptimal in terms of stored energy when coherent driving is applied over a given charging duration.
-In the typical oscillator battery models~\cite{andolina2018charger,farina2019charger}, only a few lowest excited battery states can be occupied at maximum, irrespective of the charging duration.
+In typical oscillator battery models~\cite{andolina2018charger,farina2019charger}, only a few lowest excited battery states can be occupied at maximum, irrespective of the charging duration.
 This limitation ignores the advantage of the extensive capacity of oscillator batteries.
 Some studies use time-dependent control to optimize the driving source, but this approach results in a rather complicated time dependence~\cite{mazzoncini2023optimal,rodriguez2024optimal}.
 Other time-dependent protocols, such as using linear feedback control in an open quantum battery \cite{mitchison2021charging}, exhibit a relatively modest improvement in the maximum stored energy.

-In this Letter, we demonstrate that applying a continuous-time quench to the charger battery interaction in an oscillator quantum battery enables an arbitrarily small coherent drive to be amplified by several orders of magnitude.
-For a sufficiently slow quench characterized by an exponent $r$, the maximum charging power exhibits an algebraic dependence on the quench duration $\tau_Q$, scaling as $P_{{B,m}} \propto \tau_Q^\alpha$ with $\alpha = r/(r+1)$.
-In a closed system, this scaling implies that arbitrarily high excited battery states become accessible in the limit of infinite $\tau_Q$.
+In this work, we demonstrate that applying a continuous-time quench to the charger-battery interaction in an oscillator quantum battery enables an arbitrarily small coherent drive to be amplified by several orders of magnitude. \begin{revision} For a sufficiently slow quench characterized by an exponent $r$, the maximum stored energy and maximum charging power exhibit algebraic dependence on the quench duration, $E_{B,m}\propto \tau_Q^{2\alpha}$ and $P_{B,m}\propto \tau_Q^\alpha$, with $\alpha=r/(r+1)$. \end{revision} In a closed system, this scaling implies that arbitrarily high excited battery states become accessible in the limit of infinite $\tau_Q$.
 We refer to this phenomenon as temporal extensivity, since it complements the more familiar spatial extensivity with respect to the number of battery units $N$~\cite{ferraro2018high}.
 Furthermore, we analyze the influence of charger dissipation and establish a connection to a driven Tavis-Cummings model.